The connection between nonzero density and spontaneous symmetry breaking for interacting scalars: Quantum Mechanics: the point particle in a central potential

 To see all this, consider first the case of a quadratic potential, corresponding to a two-dimensional harmonic oscillator.
 The generalized Hamiltonian is:\footnote{We use the letter $m$ to denote the frequency of the oscillator in order to have a uniform notation with the field theoretical case.
 This parameter should not be confused with the mass of the point particle, which is taken to be unity.}

 This Hamiltonian can be diagonalized via a time-independent canonical transformation,

 leading to

 In these variables it becomes transparent that: \begin{itemize} \item For $\mu < m $ we have two independent harmonic oscillators, with frequencies $\omega_\pm = m \pm \mu$.
 The ground state corresponds to vanishing occupation numbers for both of them, regardless of the value of $\mu$ (within this range).
 Since the canonical transformation that we performed does not depend on $\mu$ either, then this ground state is just the standard $\mu = 0$ ground state of the system.
-That is, as anticipated, nothing happens for $\mu < m$. \item For $\mu > m$ we have a {\em ghost} instability: the Hamiltonian of the second oscillator is negative definite. \end{itemize} To study the fate of this instability, we now go back to the original $(\vec q, \vec p \,)$ variables and consider anharmonicities in the potential.
+That is, as anticipated, nothing happens for $\mu < m$. \item For $\mu = m$ the system becomes degenerate: the Hamiltonian of the second ``oscillator" becomes identically zero.
+This degeneracy reflects the fact that states of arbitrary non-zero angular momentum are all mapped to $\mu = m$ in the absence of interactions.
+It will be lifted by interaction terms. \item For $\mu > m$ we have a {\em ghost} instability: the Hamiltonian of the second oscillator is negative definite. \end{itemize} To study the fate of this instability, we now go back to the original $(\vec q, \vec p \,)$ variables and consider anharmonicities in the potential.

 For definiteness, consider a quartic potential:

 The Hamiltonian can no longer be diagonalized with a simple canonical transformation, and in order to study the properties of the ground state it is useful to switch to the Lagrangian formalism and study the effective potential.
 The finite $\mu$ Lagrangian is